Care for broken snake plant leaf

 Is it too late?

-Can you give Cecile the response?
+Can you give Cecile the answer?
 Is it too late?

-… It is just as crucial to deal with snake plant spider mites contaminated plants …
+It is just as important to deal with snake plant spider mites infected plants…

-The good thing about this indoor plant is that you can restore the damaged leaf in lots of ways.
+The good thing about this one indoor plant is that you can revive the damaged leaf in many ways.

-The following step guide goes over how to handle this issue in snake plants.
+The following guide discusses how to deal with this problem in snake plants.

-Let’s start by learning the methods of fixing the broken plant leaves.
+Let’s begin by learning the methods of fixing the broken snake plant leaves.

 The following items can be done to help.